Holden Commodore: Export models

+Toyota Lexcen

+The Toyota Lexcen is a full-size sedan rebadge of the Holden Commodore marketed under Toyota from 1989 to 1996.

+In 1987 Holden and Toyota founded the joint venture United Australian Automobile Industries (UAAI), with Holden rebadging the Toyota Corolla and Camry as the Holden Nova and Apollo respectively.
+With Toyota rebadging the Holden Commodore, the name coming from Ben Lexcen.
+It was sold across the Commodore's VN, VP, VR, VS generations.

 Australian production

 Australian production of the first Commodore launched in 1978 was initially spread between Holden's Pagewood (New South Wales) and Dandenong (Victoria) plants.
 In August 1978, Holden announced a $6.7 million program to enable assembly of the Commodore range at the Elizabeth (South Australia) plant, which resulted in the closure of the Pagewood plant a year later.
 The Australian production of the Commodore was consolidated at Elizabeth in 1988, coinciding with the launch of the then new VN Commodore.

 The Commodore and its derivatives have been the basis of modified variants by companies separate to Holden.
 Officially, Holden's performance partner is HSV, although other prominent high performance brands include HDT Special Vehicles, Corsa Specialized Vehicles (CSV) and Walkinshaw Performance (WP), since the first, third and fourth generation Commodore, respectively.

 In December 2013, Holden announced that it would cease production of the Commodore in Australia in 2017.
 This was followed, in December 2015, by "Project Erich" involving Belgian entrepreneur Guido Dumarey.
 His plans involve buying the Holden production facilities, with a view to continue producing in Australia a rebadged range of RWD and AWD premium vehicles based on the GM Zeta platform, for local and export sales.
 Dumarey's company, Punch Powerglide, already supplies automatic transmissions for Holden's V6-powered models made in Australia.
 The last Commodore - the last Holden vehicle to be manufactured in Australia - rolled off the line at the Elizabeth plant on 20 October 2017.